-Regulated Activities
+Excluded Activities

-Foreign participation in the provision of public utility services covered by specific legislation is also regulated.
+Foreign participation in the provision of public utility services covered by specific legislation also is prohibited.
 Such services include production and distribution of electricity, telecommunications services, postal services, agricultural insurance, and television and radio stations.

 Economic Citizenship Programme